 Take in a sunset

 Malaga offers some great opportunities to take in a sunset.
 Just before sundown, make your way to Muelle Uno, the Gibralfaro Castle or 1 of the great rooftop terraces in town.
-The photo was taken from Muelle Uno.
+The photo was taken from Muelle Uno when the ferris wheel was up.

 Try some Malaga wine